spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

 ## Next Steps

 You are now ready to deploy the airgap Palette installation.
 The important difference is that you will specify your OCI registry and file server during the installation process.
-Refer to the [VMware Install Instructions](../install-on-vmware/install-on-vmware.md) or [Kubernetes Install Instructions](../install-on-kubernetes/install-on-kubernetes.md) guide for detailed guidance on installing Palette.
+Refer to the [VMware Install Instructions](../install-on-vmware/install-on-vmware.md) guide for detailed guidance on installing Palette.